Car Insurance After License Suspension: Requirements & Reinstatement Process

 Shop around at the 3-year mark.
 Once you're three years past your reinstatement date with a clean record, re-quote your insurance with multiple companies.
 Many insurers tier their rates based on 3-year windows, and switching at this milestone can yield significant savings.

 If your suspension was DUI-related, see our detailed breakdown of car insurance after a DUI for more specific rate data and insurer recommendations.
-You should also review our high-risk car insurance guide to understand what coverage options are available to you.
+You should also review our high-risk driver insurance guide to understand what coverage options are available and what they cost.

 Compare Car Insurance Rates in Ohio